 Just a tip, lock up your luggage when left in the room as I did have women’s personal items and Paracetamol stolen.
 Small items but quite expensive in BA.

-BA is inundated with loads of great restaurants and cafes all offering wonderful food at reasonable prices; you definitely won’t starve in this city.
-You can of course, go to a flashy restaurant instead and spend buckets of cash.
+BA is inundated with loads of great restaurants and cafes all offering wonderful food at reasonable prices.
+You definitely won’t starve in this city, and can of course, go to a flashy restaurant instead to spend buckets of cash.

 As in every country, my rule of thumb is to go to places where locals are eating and avoid at all costs, places where tourists eat – these are typically more expensive and the food isn’t great.

 Lingering over a hot café seems to be the Argentinian way, which is a lovely way to pass the day whilst people watching.
 Not being chased out of a restaurant as soon as you’ve finished your coffee is refreshing.

 Don’t forget to try a world-famous steak while you’re here…it’s a must and legendary.
 I’m not a huge steak fan but the quality here is great.
 Although I’ve heard that the city is breaking its mould and extending its palate to incorporate a plethora of delicious cuisines.
 Walked past a couple of vegetarian restaurants as well but at the time of writing, this type of restaurant is not common in BA.

 After over a week walking around BA taking it easy but also waiting for my backpack to be returned to me, which was delivered 3 days after my arrival in BA, it is time to leave this city.